 3 Safety Tips for Shoveling Snow

-Take it from the physical therapists at Virtua Physical Therapy & Rehabilitation, be smart when you venture into the snow and follow this inside "scoop" on how to shovel.
+Take it from the physical therapists at Virtua Physical Therapy & Rehabilitation, be smart when you venture into the snow and follow the inside "scoop" on how to shovel.

-1. Do a 15 Minute Warm-up StretchPrepare for snow removal with a good stretch that will loosen your muscles and reduce soreness afterward.
+1. Do a 15-minute warm-up stretch.Prepare for snow removal with a good stretch that will loosen your muscles and reduce soreness afterward.
 Considering that the average shovel full of snow is around 15 pounds, that can add up to a lot of strain.
 Some arm and leg stretches will keep the limbs limber, while stretching out the back can help avoid muscle strain.

-2. Buy the Right Shovel
+2. Buy the right shovel.

 Lift with your legs, not your shoulders or back.
 Keep your waist straight and don't twist your back to throw the snow to the side.
 Instead, prevent soreness by taking a step in the direction you want to throw the snow.

-3. Have a Plan before Starting
+3. Have a plan before starting.